-July 17, 2002 performance, reviewed by Dave Conlin Read
+July 17, 2002 Tanglewood concert review by Dave Read

 In an evening of Americana worthy of an Independence Day festival, three American icons familiar to Tanglewood audiences joined forces Wednesday night to entertain a record-setting crowd of 24,470, breaking the previous record (23,039) held by the Tanglewood on Parade celebration in 1999.